 loader2

-Chapter 10: Short Strangle
+Chapter 10: Understand Short Strangle Option Strategy in Detail

-11 Mins 25 Feb 2022 0 COMMENT
+4 Mins 25 Feb 2022 0 COMMENT

 Simran was impressed with Abhinav’s suggestions for PQR Ltd. She then asks him to think of other strategies that might work too.
 Here’s what Abhinav shares with her.

-Short Strangle
+What is Short Strangle

 Abhinav suggests a Short Strangle as an alternative for PQR Ltd. A Short Strangle is a strategy that is similar to a Short Straddle, but is slightly less expensive.
 The Options that a trader sells are normally OTM which are cheaper than ATM Options.